Surviving Bora Bora: Sea Turtles & Cyclones – A Tahitian Adventure

 My hotel for the first two nights is the Novotel, located on the main island.
 I take advantage of the free shuttle and head into town figuring I can get a cab or bus from there to the hotel.

 When the boat docks there is a driver waiting with a Novotel sign.
 I hadn’t given the hotel my flight arrival information I’m happily surprised to see him.

 Hotel #1 – Novotel Bora Bora

-The driver seemed to be an “independent contractor” working for the Novotel so I was able to cut a deal with him for 500xfp or only about $6.
+The driver is an “independent contractor” working for the Novotel so I’m able to cut a deal with him for 500xfp or only about $6.
 Not too shabby!
 Cheapest Tahiti transportation ever.
-(The Novotel’s boat transfer fee would have been $60 if I had arranged for it.)
-It was a short 10-15 minute ride around the island to the hotel and as I checked in the rain was still unrelenting.
+(The Novotel’s boat transfer fee was $60 if I had booked it.)

-The Novotel was my budget hotel choice for my stay on the island.
-With 6 nights on Bora Bora, my budget just would not allow $600/night hotels for the whole time (and that’s what they all are on this island, at a minimum).
-At $120/night, the Novotel was a true steal.
-I would happily recommend it to anyone planning a holiday in Bora Bora.
-Spending a night or two there before heading out to one of the more expensive hotels would save hundreds…and trust me, you’ll need that extra cash to be able to eat around here!
+The Novotel is my budget hotel choice for my stay on the island.
+With six nights on Bora Bora, my budget won’t allow for $600/night hotels the whole time (and that’s what they all are on this island, at a minimum).

 Hotel #2 – Le Meridien Bora Bora

 My next hotel for nights #3 and #4 is Le Merdien Bora Bora.
 This hotel is my splurge for the trip.